caseytechschool-cts/AI-TimbarraTeacherPD/Content.md

 ## Pioneers of Modern AI
 A diverse community of researchers and innovators has driven the rapid progress of artificial intelligence over the past few decades.
 Key breakthroughs trace back to the groundbreaking work of several brilliant minds who dedicated their careers to unlocking the possibilities of AI.

-This section highlights 5 individuals who have been integral in propelling multiple waves of AI advancement from developing foundational machine learning concepts to realizing transformational applications:
+This section highlights five individuals who have been integral in propelling multiple waves of AI advancement from developing foundational machine learning concepts to realising transformational applications:

 <p align="center">
   <img src="https://www.andrewng.org/static/c5eb39b8da664718384eefcbc915f5cd/25582/andrew-ng-homepage.webp" alt="Andrew Ng" width="200" height="200" /></br>